 Return to Kintyre and drive north through some more stunning west coast scenery.
 Your route will pass through the atmospheric Kilmartin Glen, site of many ancient standing stones and burial cairns, which are well worth exploration.
 Your ferry to Mull departs from Oban and the 45 minute crossing will be one of your highlights with, weather permitting, often quite glorious views in all directions as you cross the Sound of Mull.
 Your hotel is in the main island village of Tobermory.

-Your hotel is small but perfectly formed, and resides amidst Tobermory’s elegant conservation area.
-High above the harbour, here you can escape the village bustle yet are still just a short walk from Main Street.
-Sweeping views across the bay can be enjoyed from large comfortable sofas in one of the two guest lounges.
-Long renowned for its exceptional cuisine, discerning guests will certainly enjoy the hotel’s excellent fine dining, which has won them plenty of accolades.
-Scallops from Tobermory Bay and crab from the west coast are just two of the highlights of the delicious, locally-sourced menu.
-With just six small, beautifully furnished bedrooms – two even have a four-poster bed – the friendly owners aim to make your stay a rather luxurious ‘home from home’.
+Your guesthouse is small but perfectly formed, and resides amidst Tobermory’s elegant conservation area.
+High above the harbour, you can escape the village bustle yet are still just a short (if steep) walk from the waterfront.
+Sweeping views across the bay can be enjoyed from large comfortable sofas in one of the two guest lounges, and the easterly aspect means the sunrises (for early risers!) are spectacular.

 What to see and do